Family Therapy

 • Child trauma

 Many peer-reviewed studies have demonstrated the efficacy of marriage and family therapy.
-However, finding a therapist can be a complex process if you, a primary care doctor, or other professionals in your life have determined that family therapy could benefit you.
-When searching, seek a professional with a master's or doctoral degree with clinical experience in working with relatives or couples You can search online, ask for a doctor's referral, or ask family and friends for advice.
-You may also use the American Association for Marriage and Family Therapy (AAMFT) directory and published content to find licensed marriage and family professionals within the association who treat families and couples.
+However, finding a counselor can be a complex process if you, a primary care doctor, or other professionals in your life have determined that family therapy could benefit you.
+When searching, seek a professional with a master's or doctoral degree with clinical experience in working with relatives, couples, or families.
+You can search online, ask for a doctor's referral, or ask family and friends for advice.
+You may also use the American Association for Marriage and Family Therapy (AAMFT) directory and published content to find licensed marriage and family professionals within the association who use family therapy to treat families and couples.

-Once you find a therapist for family therapy, ask them the following screening questions:
+Once you find a counselor for family therapy, ask them the following screening questions:

 • What is your approach for treating similar concerns to mine?